-For all vehicles with an identical brake assembly as described in paragraphs 5.2.1. and 5.2.2., the vehicle with the highest product of friction braking share coefficient (c) and test wheel load as defined in paragraph 3.1.14.
-(WL $t$ c) shall be selected as the parent of the brake emissions family.
+For all vehicles with an identical brake assembly as described in paragraph 5.2.1. and for all vehicles with brake systems or parts that feature the same characteristics as defined in paragraph 5.2.2., the vehicle with the highest product of friction braking share coefficient (c) and test wheel load as defined in paragraph 3.1.14.
+(WL_tc) shall be selected as the parent of the brake emissions family.
 The friction braking share coefficient for each vehicle type in the scope of this UN GTR is given in Table 5.3.
 If the product of the test wheel load and the friction braking share coefficient is the same for two or more vehicles of the same brake emissions family, the testing facility shall select the vehicle with the smallest dynamic rolling radius as the brake emissions family parent.